Certified EKG Tech: Salary, Training, & Job Prospects

-If you’ve ever wondered what it would be like to work as an EKG tech – and how to make that happen – here’s everything you need to know.
+Wondering what it’s like to work as an EKG tech?
+Want to learn how to make that happen?
+Here’s everything you need to know about this exciting field!

 - ECG Technician

 - Cardiac Monitor Technician

 - Cardiographic Technician

 - Rhythm Analysis Technician

 EKG techs are also an important part of any cardiology department.
 Using specialized equipment (like EKG machines) to measure the efficiency of the heart, EKG techs help with routine physical exams and screening procedures before surgeries.